openedx/edx-documentation/en_us/shared/students/SFD_teams.rst

 Teamwork in Courses
 ##########################################

+In courses that use teams, course staff create topics that you can choose from for small group activities or projects.
+You choose a topic that interests you, and form a team with other learners who have the same interest, to work on the group activity or project together.

-Some courses support small teams, organized around topics, that you can join to study or work on a project together.
-If your course course includes teams, your instructor or course staff will provide guidelines for how you should work in teams.
+If your course includes teams, your instructor or course staff will provide guidelines for how you should work in teams.

 .. content::
    :local: